-You want to arrange to arrive in Silvaplana by late afternoon on the Saturday.
-At the end of the week the tour finishes after breakfast on the second Saturday and we recommend that you arrange your return/onward flight for mid/late afternoon to give yourself plenty of time to get to the airport without having to rush!
+You want to arrange to arrive in Zinal by late afternoon on the first day.
+At the end of the week the course finishes after breakfast on the second Saturday and we recommend that you arrange your return/onward flight for mid to late afternoon to give yourself plenty of time to get to the airport without having to rush!